dmbarbour/glas/docs/GlasLangExt.md

 ### Module or Package Reference

+External dependencies are named abstract values.
+Currently, only packages and modules are supported.

         !package("foo")
         !module("bar")

 Return an abstract value representing the value from a named module or distribution package.
 See [Glas module system](GlasModules.md).
 Modules in Glas represent normal values.

 ### Function Construction

 ### Record Construction